Climate change and rising seas threaten Egypt’s breadbasket

 Bus drivers can see the changes too, how the sea more and more easily spills over onto the land.
 Now every winter, parts of the vital international highway running the length of Egypt’s coast are flooded, say drivers on the route.

-Situated on Egypt’s northern coast on the Mediterranean, the Nile River Delta is one of the world’s three most vulnerable hot-spots to climate change impacts, including rising sea levels, according to a 2007 report by the United Nations-backed Intergovernmental Panel on Climate Change.

-As Egypt hosts the U.N.’s global climate summit COP27 this month, the country’s leaders have said the predicament of the Delta, known for millennia for its fertile soil, is foremost among their concerns.
-Residents are hoping for help to deal with the consequences of a warming planet.

-The Delta covers roughly 240 square kilometers (93 square miles), starting just north of the capital of Cairo where the Nile River fans out.
-The rivers’ branches created the rich, fertile land by depositing silt as they made their way to the sea.
+The Delta covers roughly 240 square kilometres, starting just north of the capital of Cairo where the Nile River fans out.
+The rivers’ branches created rich, fertile land by depositing silt as they made their way to the sea.
 Since ancient times, the area has been the food basket of empires.

+It’s heavily populated, home to some 40 per cent of Egypt’s 104 million people and accounts for half of the country’s economy, according to the UN food agency.

 The scenario judged to be more likely by the panel is that the sea will rise by 0.3-0.6 meters by 2100.
 That will still render thousands of acres unfit for farming or habitation.

-The Associated Press spoke with more than three dozen farmers, fishermen and other residents in several villages and cities along the Mediterranean coast, the breadth of the Delta.

-Spanning several generations, they said they have sensed climate change’s effects for years, particularly in rising sea levels.
+Spanning several generations, the farmers and other residents said they have sensed climate change’s effects for years, particularly in rising sea levels.
 They have seen greater shore erosion and groundwater contaminated by salt.
-The saltwater intrudes as pressure grows from rising sea water, and the counter-pressure from fresh water has lessened.
+The saltwater intrudes as pressure grows from rising seawater, and the counter-pressure from freshwater has lessened.

 “This means less productivity and in many cases crops’ death and therefore food insecurity,” he said.